Skip to Content

 Fast forward to 1812.
 Louisiana becomes a state and the United States is all, “Do you.
 Have your party.”

 So they do.
 Fifteen years later, in 1827, some students visited Paris and were all, “Yo, Paris’ Mardi Gras is way cooler.”
-So they decided to emulate that and danced in the streets with colorful costumes.
+So they decided to emulate that and dance in the streets with colorful costumes.

 Twenty years later, a group of businessmen said, “Hold my beer.”